GIScience/openrouteservice/docker/README.md

 1. Build the openrouteservice [war file](https://www.wikiwand.com/en/WAR_(file_format)) from the local codebase and on container startup it sets `docker/conf/app.config.sample` as the config file and the OpenStreetMap dataset for Heidelberg under `docker/data/heidelberg.osm.gz` as sample data.
 2. Launch the openrouteservice service on port `8080` within a tomcat container at the address `http://localhost:8080/ors`.

+After you launched the container (and if not present before), the directory mounted to the container's `/share` path will contain the `app.config.sample`.
+Modify that to your needs, and restart the container.
+If you changed the OSM file, don't forget to use `BUILD_GRAPHS=True` to force a rebuild of the graph(s) (or delete the `./graphs` folder, which is the same thing).

 ## Volumes

 There are some important directories one might want to preserve on the host machine, to survive container regeneration.
 These directories should be mapped as volumes.